Logics and Algorithms for a Unified Theory of Hyperproperties

 - Develop a formal specification language.

-- Create effective algorithms for logical reasoning, verification, and program synthesis.
+- Create effective algorithms for:

 Methodology

 The central idea is to use the type and alternation structure of the logical quantifiers, ranging from classic first-order and second-order quantification to quantifiers over rich data domains and quantitative operators for statistical analysis.
-This structure will serve as the fundamental basis that partitions the broad concept of hyperproperties into specific property classes.
+This will serve as the fundamental structure that partitions the broad concept of hyperproperties into specific property classes.
 Each particular class will then be supported by algorithms that provide a uniform solution for all the properties within the class.

 Impact